 I served in pastoral ministry for twenty years while battling bipolar.
 When I was diagnosed, the hospital staff told me I would never serve in ministry again.
 Yet, through the power of the Holy Spirit, our ministry became even more fruitful.
 God blessed us with growth and abundance.
 I was not healed from my mental illness, but I was given God’s grace which was more than sufficient.
 The prayers of God’s people sustained me.

 But in 2008, I experienced a radical decline in functioning.
 I was advised by my doctors and ministry supervisors to resign.
 I was blessed to receive a disability package.
 But, I wanted to work.
 For over 5 years, I prayed that I would find “gainful employment.”
 Others joined me in prayer.

 Prayers answered, “Wait and See.”

 In 2011, I began writing again.
 It was a dream deferred by the demands of earning a living wage.
 Now, it became my clear calling.
-In 2014, I published my spiritual memoir, Delight in Disorder: Ministry, Madness, Mission.
+In 2014, I published my spiritual memoir.
 Writing has become my passion, my vocation.
 God has fashioned this into a new ministry, reaching people both within and beyond the faith community.